Gambia Travel Information

 Local time is GMT.

 The official language of Gambia is English, and Gambians are educated in English.
-There are several tribal languages, but overall the use of English prevails.
+There are several indigenous languages, but English is the lingua franca.

-Business is conducted formally in The Gambia and a formal dress code is to be observed.
+Business is conducted formally in Gambia and a formal dress code should be observed.
 Punctuality is expected.
 Business cards are catching on and advisable to bring along.
-Greetings are important and a formal handshake is the norm for men and women; it is important to acknowledge every member at a meeting.
-A personal approach to business is favoured and Gambians like to get to know the person with whom they are conducting business.
-Business hours are generally 8am to 5pm Monday to Friday.
+Greetings are important and a formal handshake is the norm for men and women.

 The international access code for The Gambia is +220.
 The outgoing international code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 No area codes are required.
-There are GSM mobile telephone networks, but not all countries have roaming agreements; US mobile phones will not work.
+There are GSM mobile telephone networks, but not all countries have roaming agreements.
 Coverage is limited to Banjul and a few other areas.
 Internet cafes are available in Banjul and the major tourist resorts.

-Visitors arriving in the Gambia are permitted to bring the following goods into the country without paying duty: 200 cigarettes or 50 cigars or 250g of tobacco; one litre of spirits and one litre of wine or beer; 284ml of perfume; and a still camera and film for personal use.
+Visitors arriving in Gambia are permitted to bring the following goods into the country without paying duty: 200 cigarettes or 50 cigars or 250g of tobacco; one litre of spirits and one litre of wine or beer; 284ml of perfume; and goods up to the value of D1,000.

 Become our Gambia Travel Expert